Hip Hop You Don’t Stop keeps the party going | Cult MTL

 The first is the 50th edition of Loop Sessions — and actually the 14th #StayHome version — which since 2016 has united beat makers from across the city and beyond under one roof in a unique sample battle.
 Each participant is given five minutes to lift sounds from one uniform record, diplomatically chosen from the crate by the first person to arrive, and then assemble a beat on the spot with the selection.

-This event streams live from Ausgang Plaza this Wednesday, Nov.
+The Loop Sessions event streams live on Instagram this Wednesday, Nov.
 25, from 9 p.m.

 The following night, Thursday Nov.
-26, the second part of the grand closing takes the fruits of that Loop Session and hands it to eight MCs back at Ausgang who will compete with skills over fresh batches of Loop Session beats.
+26 (at 8 p.m.), the second part of the grand closing takes the fruits of that Loop Session and hands it to eight MCs back at Ausgang who will compete with skills over fresh batches of Loop Session beats.

 We spoke to HHYDS co-organizer Mags (aka PassionFroot of Montreal’s Strange Froots collective) as well as Artbeat Montreal co-founders and Loop Session hosts Mark The Magnanimous and shmings about their respective roles in keeping the festival healthy in 2020.